 Art at New Paltz

-For more than half a century, the State University of New York at New Paltz has been well known for its professional art program and its distinguished faculty of practicing artists and designers who help students pursue creative interests and prepare for careers in the various art disciplines.
-The SUNY New Paltz Department of Art offers many choices at the undergraduate level among professional and liberal arts course work and includes comprehensive graduate programs in Ceramics, Metal, Painting & Drawing, Printmaking, and Sculpture.
+For more than half a century, the State University of New York at New Paltz has been well known for its professional art programs and its distinguished faculty of practicing artists and designers who help students pursue creative interests and prepare for careers in the various art disciplines.